Romanian Land Forces

-Mission

-The Land Forces represent the most important component of the Romanian Armed Forces and they are tasked with the execution of various military actions, with terrestrial or aeromobile character, in any zone or direction.

-The Land Forces must, independently or together with other Romanian military branches, conduct operations and defensive or offensive battles, for capture, or destruction of an invading enemy, being part of national, or multinational military structures.

-A part of the units which compose the current operational structure of the Land Forces must be able to conduct military operations outside the national territory, together with international military forces.

 History

-The first attempt to create an independent Romanian army was made by Gheorghe Magheru during the 1848 Wallachian Revolution, and it was based at Râureni (now part of Râmnicu Vâlcea).
-However, Magheru ordered his troops to disband when the Ottoman forces swept into Bucharest to stop the revolution.
+The modern Moldavian and Wallachian armies were formed in 1830 following Regulamentul Organic.
+During the 1848 Wallachian Revolution, Gheorghe Magheru assembled an army at Râureni (now part of Râmnicu Vâlcea).
+However, due to the lack of proper equipment and the hesitation of some revolution leaders, Magheru ordered his troops to disband when the Ottoman forces swept into Bucharest to stop the revolution.
+A battle between the Bucharest fire company together with Line infantry soldiers against the Ottomans also took place at Dealul Spirii in 1848.

 Romanian War of Independence

-The current Romanian Land Forces were formed in 1859, immediately after the unification of Wallachia with Moldavia, and were commanded by Alexandru Ioan Cuza, Domnitor of Romania until his abdication in 1866.
+The current Romanian Land Forces were formed in 1860, immediately after the unification of Wallachia with Moldavia, and were commanded by Alexandru Ioan Cuza, Domnitor of Romania until his abdication in 1866.
 In 1877, at the request of Grand Duke Nicholas Konstantinovich of Russia the Romanian army fused with the Russian forces, and led by King Carol I, fought in what was to become the Romanian War of Independence.
 They participated in the Siege of Plevna and several other battles.
-The Romanians won the war, but suffered about 27,000 casualties.
-Until World War I, the Romanian army did not face any other serious actions.
+The Romanians won the war, but suffered about 10,000 casualties (dead and wounded).